shivani-CI/Kibble-Kitchen/README.md

 ## Important Notice - Nutritional Information

 In this project I have used an API to retrieve nuturtional information for recipes.
 Currently the API is not being used due to free tier rate limits (400 per month) and how I have implement it (API is called each time the get recipe detail page is refreshed).
-Usuage above this limit could result in charges or an retrival error.
+Usuage above this limit could result in charges or an retrieval error.
 It has been tested and it is working as expected.

 In the next iteration of Kibble Kitchen this can be improved to store the nuturtional information in the database when a recipe is created or edited.